weitblick/lowmark/README.md

 ## Links

 * Internal links can also point to the .md files.
 This means that they are also consistent offline.
 They are rewritten to .html by the CMS.
-* External links are automatically extended by a target=“_blank”.
+* External links are automatically extended by a target="_blank".
 * URLs that are written out are automatically linked.
 * mailencode = true controls that unlinked e-mail addresses are automatically linked and encrypted.
   ATTENTION: This means that e-mail addresses must not be linked in the Markdown file.
 You can also switch this on and off individually per page via the frontmatter.